-Occasionally, a student may have a grievance regarding another issue.
+Occasionally, a student may have a grievance or issue other than academic performance or professional conduct.
 A student grievance with a faculty member should be addressed first directly with the faculty member.
 If a student is not satisfied following this step, the student may request a review by contacting the PD.

-Grievances or complaints about other aspects of the program may be brought to a faculty member or the PD by an individual student or through student class representatives.
+A student or class representative may bring grievance or complaint about programmatic issues to a faculty member or the PD.
 If this does not successfully resolve the concern, a single student or a group of students may bring their complaint or grievance to the College Dean or other relevant administrative unit as per the guidelines in the UNE Student Handbook.

-V. Support/remediation/learning assistance
+V. Remediation/Support/Learning Assistant

-Remediation is a process through which a student experiencing difficulty works to improve unsatisfactory performance and/or professional behavior concerns.
+Remediation is a process through which a student experiencing difficulty works to improve unsatisfactory performance and/or professional behavior.
 The intent is to increase the likelihood of a student's educational and professional success.
 It is a formal process, developed by faculty in conjunction with the student, and formally documented with specific measurable and attainable outcomes.
-It may be initiated on the recommendation of a faculty member or required by the Student Development

-Committee, based on the judgment that the concern has the potential to be successfully addressed through reasonable strategies using available resources.
+It may be initiated on the recommendation of a faculty member or required by the Student Development Committee, based on the judgment that the concern has the potential to be successfully addressed through reasonable strategies using available resources.